StephenSwat/Compiler-Construction-Alternative-Framework/README.md

 when you use this code.
 It is only here as a guideline and possible resource.
 **Use at your own risk**.

-## Cons

-Nothing is perfect and neither is this framework.
-There are some things that the official framework does much better than this one.
-If you decide to use this code, please note the following:

- * In the beginning of the course, you will have to work with an abstract syntax tree and submit some files generated from it.
-This framework currently does not allow any automatic generation of documentation, but this might be implemented later.
-You will have to manually create your graph and HTML page.
- * The automatic code generation in the original framework makes it easier to create new nodes.
-Implementing new nodes in this framework will be a little more manual labour, but this is mostly a one-time investment of time.

 ## Additional resources

 If you are struggling to understand the big picture behind this framework, a